-- 6.1 Nathan Littauer Nursing Home generally offers liberal visitation activity, however, there are circumstances that require us to close or restrict visitation. - 6.2 Visits Inside the building - On March 13, 2020, the New York State Department of Health issued a Health Advisory requiring all nursing homes to close to visitors due to the COVID-19 pandemic. - Per the Health Advisory, visitation may be allowed due to special circumstances, including but not limited to, end of life family visits. - The nursing staff will make every effort to keep family informed of end of life conditions, as they are known. - Visits shall be limited to one or two guest(s) at a time, and 30 minutes per visit. - Visitors shall be required to wear a mask covering nose and mouth, and follow hand hygiene.
-If resident is on Isolation, the precautions for PPE will be followed. - Nurse Managers or Supervisors who give family member(s) permission to visit will notify the following parties: - 6.2.2.2.1 Social Worker
+- 6.1 Nathan Littauer Nursing Home generally offers liberal visitation activity, however, there are circumstances that require us to close or restrict visitation. - 6.2 On March 13, 2020, the New York State Department of Health issued a Health Advisory requiring all nursing homes to close to visitors due to the COVID-19 pandemic. - Per the Health Advisory, visitation may be allowed due to special circumstances, including but not limited to, family visits and end-of-life/compassionate care visits. - 6.4 In order to offer visitation and mitigate the risk of COVID-19, we have developed the following procedures that include visitor screening, visitation records, designated visitation areas, scheduling of general visits, and arranging end-of-life/compassionate visitation.